-Emma Corrin's Risqué Dress at the 2021 Critics' Choice Awards Is the Real Winner - E!
+Emma Corrin's Risqué Dress at the 2021 Critics Choice Awards Is the Real Winner - E!
 Online

-Emma Corrin's outfit at the Critics' Choice Awards was quite the crowning achievement.
+Emma Corrin's outfit at the Critics Choice Awards was quite the crowning achievement.

 The actress took home the Best Actress in a Drama Series award this year for her portrayal of Princess Diana in The Crown, Netflix's juicy, fictionalized exploration of the royal family.
 For her big night, she chose a stunning, if unusual dress.
 The black, three quarter-sleeved mini dress was designed by Schiaparelli, and features a cut out in the center of the chest, surrounded by oversized pearl clips.
 Emma also rocked earrings that matched the look of the clips.